 Coronavirus Impact on OHO Hearings

-In response to COVID-19, and its recent increased prevalence within the United States, the Office of Hearing Officers (OHO) is assessing on a case-by-case basis whether it will administratively postpone in-person hearings of Disciplinary Proceedings scheduled through October 2, 2020.
-Parties with hearings scheduled through this date will be contacted by OHO staff to reschedule or discuss remote hearing options.
+In response to COVID-19, and its recent increased prevalence within the United States, the Office of Hearing Officers (OHO) is assessing on a case-by-case basis whether it will administratively postpone in-person hearings of Disciplinary Proceedings or conduct them in person with added safety precautions.
+Parties will be contacted by OHO staff to reschedule or discuss remote hearing options.
 Please note that postponing a hearing will not affect other deadlines established in the Disciplinary Proceeding.
 All scheduled deadlines will continue to apply and must be timely met unless the Hearing Officer orders otherwise.
-Hearings scheduled to occur after October 2, 2020, will be assessed on a case-by-case basis to determine if FINRA will conduct or further postpone each individual hearing.

 If warranted by the current COVID-19-related public health risks posed by an in-person hearing, OHO may require that a hearing occur by videoconference (via Zoom) rather than in person.
 If OHO requires a hearing to occur by videoconference, it provides high-quality, private, user-friendly options for conducting video hearings and sharing documents remotely.
 Case Administrators from OHO virtually attend hearings to provide technical support and facilitate the videoconference.
 Hearings conducted by videoconference enable all parties and witnesses to see, hear, and communicate with the Hearing Panel while safely participating in the hearing from their homes or offices.
 OHO also makes available a Virtual Hearing Guide for Parties and three FINRA Office of Hearing Officers instructional videos on: